Portfolio tips product design

 – It starts with the e-mail (sets the expectation)

-– If not, we often do not look further and they are moved to the ‘not selected’ e-mail folder
+– If not, the application is moved to the ‘not selected’ e-mail folder

 – They get sent a standard thank you (but sorry) email